- Cllr Graham Galpin, Member, Expert Advisory Panel on High Streets; Portfolio Holder for Corporate Property, Ashford Borough Council

 - More speakers TBC

-In July the Government appointed a panel of experts appointed to diagnose issues that currently affect the health of our high streets and advise on the best practical measures to help them thrive now and in the future.
+In July the Government appointed a panel of experts to diagnose issues that currently affect the health of our high streets and advise on the best practical measures to help them thrive now and in the future.
 Faced with considerable challenges, including competition from out-of-town shopping centres, supermarkets and Internet shopping, it is important that local authorities, businesses and landlords work effectively in partnership to help ensure Britain's high streets and town centres adapt and survive.

 Join colleagues from across the country to examine the latest issues and developments facing high streets and town centres and to learn from good practice in developing and managing high streets from across the country.